The overall revenue opportunity for a product or service, given a 100% market share

 The top-down analysis follows a process of elimination that starts by taking a large population of a known size that comprises the target market and using it to narrow down to a specific market segment.
-Top-down analysis can be represented by an inverted pyramid that shows the large population of a known segment at the top and the narrowed down segment at the bottom.
-The method uses industry research and reports to get the estimates of the population.
+Top-down analysis can be represented by an inverted pyramid that shows the large population of a known segment at the top and the narrowed-down segment at the bottom.
+The method uses industry research and reports to gather population data.

-An example is a start-up technology company that offers an app targeting small businesses that cannot afford premium accounting software.
-The company relies on industry research that shows that there are 1 billion businesses around the world, out of which 30% lack access to premium accounting software (30% x 1 billion customers = 300,000,000 potential customers).
+An example is a start-up technology company that offers an accounting software app targeting small businesses.
+The company uses on industry research that shows that there are 1 billion businesses worldwide, out of which 30% lack access to premium accounting software (30% x 1 billion customers = 300,000,000 potential customers).

 Research shows that 90% of businesses that do not use a premium accounting application employ an in-house full-time accountant.
 This brings the number of potential businesses to 10% x 300,000,000= 30,000,000.
-If the business is offering the application for free but with subscriptions of $100 per year, the estimated total addressable market is $3 billion (30,000,000 x 100).
-(All the figures used are based on assumptions).
+If the business offers a free version of the application and a premium version of the application for a $100 per year annual subscription, the estimated total addressable market is $3 billion (30,000,000 x $100).
+(All the figures used are based on assumptions as an example only).

 #2 Bottom Up

-Bottom-up analysis is a more reliable method because it relies on primary market research to calculate the TAM estimates.
-It uses more reliable data on the current pricing and usage of a product.
-For example, for a startup company with a free accounting mobile app and annual subscriptions worth $100, it can take a reasonable estimate of the number of businesses in its target market to obtain the TAM.
+A bottom-up analysis is a reliable method because it relies on primary market research to calculate the TAM estimates.
+It typically uses existing data about current pricing and usage of a product.
+For example, for a startup company with a free accounting mobile app and annual subscription option for $100, the business can take a reasonable estimate of the number of businesses in its target market to obtain the TAM.

 #3 Value Theory

-Value theory relies on an estimate of the value provided to customers by the product and how much of that value can be reflected in the product pricing.
-A company estimates how much value it can add and why it should capture this value through the product pricing.
+Value theory relies on estimating the value provided to customers by the product and how much of that value can be reflected in product pricing.
+A company estimates how much value it can add and why it should capture this value through pricing.
 Value theory is used to calculate TAM when a company is introducing new products into the market or cross-selling certain products to existing customers.

-The value theory approach can be used to estimate Uber’s addressable value.
-Users opting to use Uber taxis enjoy the option of driving themselves, using public means, or taking the competitor’s taxis.
-Since users are willing to forego all these alternatives and take an Uber taxi, the company can estimate the value that these users derive from using the Uber taxis and determine how to capture the value in its pricing.
+As an example, the value theory approach can be used to estimate the ride-share company Uber’s addressable value.
+Users opting to use Uber choose between Uber, walking, driving themselves, using public transportation, or taking a competitor’s service.
+Since users are willing to forego all these alternatives and use Uber, the company can estimate the value that these users derive from using Uber and determine how to capture the value in its pricing.

 An example is consumer expenditure on food in the UK.
 In 2014, the value of this market was estimated to be 200 billion euros, which represents the total addressable market.
-The consumer food market entails fresh food, and alcoholic and non-alcoholic drinks.
+The consumer food market entails fresh food, in addition to alcoholic and non-alcoholic drinks.

 The alcoholic drinks industry, which served 49 billion euros, is the serviceable available market (SAM).
 The industry contains several large manufacturers and suppliers who service the market.
 A section of the alcoholic drinks industry that is served by one manufacturer is the serviceable obtainable market (SOM).

-The Total Addressable Market is one of the essential metrics that startups and existing companies use to estimate the potential scale of the market in terms of total sales and revenues.
-When a company is in the process of releasing a new product, a new customer segment, or plan to cross-sell an existing product to existing customers, TAM helps in breaking down these numbers into manageable levels.
+The Total Addressable Market is one of the essential metrics that companies use to estimate the potential scale of the market in terms of total potential sales and revenues.
+When a company is considering releasing a new product, reaching a new customer segment, or cross-sell an existing product to existing customers, TAM helps show the potential outcome and returns on the endeavor.